 By all accounts I’ve heard, both Mr. Taylor and Mr. Kenis are men of integrity who truly want the best for Herndon.
 Both have a history of public service.
 Mr. Taylor was the president of my homeowners association, and he ran a well-organized board.
 Both men, particularly Mr. Kenis, have campaigned diligently and articulated clear visions for Herndon’s future.

 Mr. Kenis, for example, has discussed lowering taxes.
 Yet Herndon runs a very lean budget and has held the tax rate steady for years.
 The increase in tax revenue he cites is simply the effect of increased home values, and tax cuts would heavily favor owners of expensive houses.
-(I do agree with what his website says that

 Mr. Kenis also has suggested reverting Herndon’s local voting back to May, instead of the national Election Day in November.
 He claims this would decrease partisanship and block-voting.
 Candidates would be true independents, he argues.
 What he fails to mention is that turnout tends to be very suppressed in offseason elections, and tend to disproportionately draw certain demographics (white, elderly, wealthy).
 It’s hard enough for everyone to find a couple hours off to vote in November; adding another in May just makes it even more difficult for those with hourly jobs or young families.